Core concepts

 Understanding how Invoance works at the cryptographic level.
 These concepts underpin every anchored event, every signature, and every independent verification.

-// Input (any key order, any whitespace)
+// Input (any key order)

 {"data":{"amount":14200,"id":"inv_9f3a"},"type":"invoice.approved"}